Campaign History of the 151e Régiment d'Infanterie - III

 Left: map showing approximate positions of the 151 RI on the morning of 10 November.
 The entire first line will be overrun in the morning, with almost half of the regiment being killed, wounded, or taken prisoner.
 Center: Ypres, 10 November 1914.
 Right: map showing areas of engagement on the evening of 10 November and approximate area of action for the 151 RI (42 DI).

 • Recorded losses for the regiment on 10 November are enormous.
-Of the 2,250 effectives known to be in ranks, 1,073 were casualties (48%), including many from the class of 1914 who had only just arrived.
-10 November would represent the greatest single-day’s loss for the 151 in the entire war.
+Of the 1,930 men and officers on the rolls the day before, only 700 reported for duty at the end of the 10th.
+An estimated 1,230 (64%) were killed, wounded, captured or missing, including many from the class of 1914 who had only just arrived.
+The 10 November represents the greatest single-day’s loss for the 151 in the entire war.
 A very incomplete report on those killed, wounded, and missing appears in the JMO, which makes a breakdown of the losses impossible.
 Two of the many killed were Capt.
 Louis Jean Lehoux (commanding 2 Bat.) and Capt.
 François Joseph Bazin (commanding 11 Co.) both of whom are listed as missing in the JMO and whose precise date of death is speculative.
 Lehoux is listed as killed on 10 November while Bazin was reportedly wounded and died of his injuries.

 Capt.
 Louis Jean Lehoux and Capt.
 François Joseph Bazin.